Swanfield/chambermanual/pages/theme/theme_index.md

 #### Used a Passphrase?
 Auto Launch ssh-agent with Git Bash

 ssh-agent runs each time you connect to GitHub.
-However, if you have used a passphrase then you can have in the background when you start Git Bash.
-It will only ask for your passphrase once at the start of your session.
+However, if you have used a passphrase then you can have it run in the background when you start Git Bash.
+This way, it will only ask for your passphrase once - at the start of your session - rather than each time you connect to GitHub.

+##### Edit .profile or .bashrc

 Find one of the following files in your user root directory (e.g. C:\Users\YourUsername\ - this directory is shortened to ~/ in Unix/Bash).